eole15/cdap/cdap-docs/users-manual/source/index.rst

 Purpose: Manual for people who are using CDAP.

 What is an ETL Application?
+[Users’ Manual]

   Source -> [Transformation] -> Sink

   ETL "pipeline"
   One pipeline per Application

-Supported Use Cases
+Supported Use Cases [Users’ Manual]

   Batch

   Realtime

-ETL Application Components
+ETL Application Components [Users’ Manual]

   Sources